visit OK.gov Office of Management and

 Accessibility of the content that an agency would post to YouTube is the responsibility of the agency posting the content.
 There are additional tools that you can use to assist in making video and audio content compliant, including YouTube's own captioning solution.
 There are some good online resources, including the following:

 In terms of the YouTube interface, there are some deficiencies in the platform.
 To address those, OSF's prior guidance has been for agencies to attempt to locate a more compliant version of the technology.
-In this case there is a more accessible version of YouTube.
-OMES has been working with the developer of the site in an attempt make it even more compliant.
 In the event that no alternatives can be found, OMES recommends posting a compliant version of the content on your agency site and link to it from the third-party platform.

 Top of Social Media: YouTube